 Opinions are like ...

-I often find myself having a strong opinion about things going on in ecotoxicology.
-Scientific journals are not always the best place to ventilate such opinions, and I certainly do not want to clutter my e-book with criticism on other approaches.
+I sometimes find myself having a strong opinion about things going on in ecotoxicology.
 My opinion on the NOEC has gotten a dedicated place on this website, where I will follow the developments.
-For my opinions on other matters, I will use the dedicated section of the discussion board on "Ecotox Essays".
+For my opinions on other ecotox matters, I will use the dedicated section of the discussion board on "Ecotox Essays".
 I welcome you to visit this forum, where you can also comment on the essays.
 If you are plagued by strong opinions too, and would like to contribute, please register on the board and contact me there.

 More news over here.